cibily/Pixelant/README.md

 # Pixelant Layout#

-In this layout I put together a couple of tecnologies to show how I use TwitterBootstrap and some other developement strategies to get the project done.
+Hi, My name is Silvia and I'm a Junior Front End Developer.
+In this document I want to explain to you how I organise my work and what type of decisions I make during the developement process.

 My primary objective is to show the way I tackle the task.

-## Technologies Stack:
+### What tecnologies do I use?

 * HTML5
 * CSS3